charlax/dotfiles/README.md

 ## After factory reset

 1. Install any OS upgrade
-2. Install XCode from the App Store.
+2. Start with installing XCode from the App Store - it takes quite a long time.
 Open it and accept the T&C.
 3. Install [iTerm](https://iterm2.com/downloads.html)
 4. Install [Homebrew](https://brew.sh/) (see above)
 5. Run the steps below